top of page

 That's what Jesus did for people while he was here on this earth.
 And he's still doing it today through communities of faith that believe in being welcoming and affirming places for LGBTQ people.

-CenterPeace is built on the concept of table fellowship, on the truth that Jesus invites each of us, no matter where we are in our thinking, to dine with him.
-For without Jesus at the center of our lives, there is no peace.
+CenterPeace is built on the concept of table fellowship, on the truth that Jesus invites each of us, no matter where we are, to dine with him.
+For with Jesus at the center of our lives, there is peace.

 Mission